Charles J. V. Murphy

 Charles J. V. Murphy (October 11, 1904 – December 29, 1987) was an American journalist and author.
 He was the ghostwriter of King Edward VIII’s best-selling autobiography, A King's Story (1951), about the monarch’s decision to abdicate the throne in order to marry Wallis Warfield Simpson.
 Murphy also earned a William the Silent Award from Prince Bernhard of the Netherlands and a Distinguished Public Service Medal from the United States Department of Defense.

 Early life and education

 Murphy was born in Newton, Massachusetts, on October 11, 1904, to artist James P. Murphy of Nova Scotia.
-Ne excelled in school and enrolled in Harvard College at the age of 16, though he left after two years to pursue a career in journalism.
+He excelled in school and enrolled in Harvard College at the age of 16, though he left after two years to pursue a career in journalism.
 While at Harvard, he worked as a rewriter for the Boston American.